cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/gettingstarted.md

 ### Job graph

-NabLab offers 2 visualisation modes for job graph: a fast rendering view and an editor with a more efficient layout.
+NabLab offers 2 visualization modes for job graph: a fast rendering view and an editor with a more efficient layout.
 In case of job cycles, both of the modes will display the cycle graphically to highlight the error.

+!!! note
+	In both visualization modes, let the mouse over a job node to display its input and output variables.

 #### View